-One mod we’re all guilty (not limited to car people) of is painting brake calipers.
-It’s a universally accepted rice mod, that’s easy, cheap and can give any boring car instant swag.
-Ask anyone what’s one thing that makes a sporty car and red brake calipers among a spoilers, wings, wheels and bucket seats are likely answers.
-Why red calipers?
+One mod we’re all guilty (not limited to car people) of is painting brake callipers.
+It’s a universally accepted rice mod that’s easy, cheap and can give any boring car instant swag.
+Ask anyone what is one thing that makes a sporty car and red brake callipers among spoilers, wings, wheels and bucket seats are likely the answers.
+Why red callipers?
 Because Racecar, Brembo and Red Ferraris.

 In 1998, when Mitsubishi released the CP9A chassis ( EVO 5 - 6 ) it blew people’s mind for its performance and outrageous functional rally styling.
 However with its low production volume to meet homologation rules for Group A Rally.
 Only a select handful were lucky enough to park one in the garage, most had to settle for a Mitsubishi Lancer with an Evolution styled body kit.

 Being in our early teens in the late 90s, we weren’t lucky enough to be in either group.
 We were catching the bus to school and riding our push bikes on the weekend.
 The EVO 5-6 was a rare beast among the body-kitted Lancers- thanks to the beginning of the Autosalon era.
 But you could always spot the legit ones from the posers, thanks to the massive red 4-pot calipers and white Brembo stickers.
 When you saw those bad boys you knew you had seen something special.